 Whatever the client profile, the growth of the impact investing sector means a diverse impact portfolio can now be built across asset classes.
-Funds of ESG screened listed companies can be combined with private equity investments and sustainable bonds to create a tailored portfolio to match a specific individual’s risk/return/impact profile.
-The portfolio can also be steered towards certain impact objectives such as particular SDGs during the security selection process.
+Passively ESG-screened and actively managed listed equity funds can be combined with sustainable bonds and alternatives including private equity and real estate to create a tailored portfolio to match a specific individual’s risk/return/impact profile.
+The portfolio can also be steered towards certain impact objectives such as particular SDGs or themes such as climate change or social issues.

-As more impact investing financial products are launched in the market, impact measurement and reporting become clearer and a growing proportion of investors seek impact as well as returns this industry segment will grow substantially.
+As more impact investing financial products are launched in the market, impact measurement and reporting standards and regulation are evolving – helping to support a growing proportion of investors seek impact as well as returns.

 Impact Investing Wealth Managers